 There is a small tradeoff for all this delicious functionality.
 For Unity to work with Blender files, you need Blender installed on your computer.
-Blender is free, and you’ll be happy to know that you’ll use it to make your own models in a few chapters.
+Blender is free, and you’ll be happy to know that you’ll use it to make your own models in the book.

-Download and install Blender from the following URL: https://www.blender.org/download/
+Download and install Blender at the following URL: https://www.blender.org/download/